April 28, 2026 • 7 min read

 That does not eliminate regret, but it does suggest Swipewipe is built with a confirmation step instead of instant irreversible cleanup.

 If your main fear is deleting the wrong photos, that is the best official safety signal currently visible.
+Still, the safest approach is to test any cleaner with a small, low-value batch before using it on a full library.

 Is Swipewipe safe for privacy?